 June and her sister Lucille went with their Mother Marie to live with their Grandpa on his farm in Beacon, Iowa.
 They grew vegetables and June had lots of experience with all aspects of the farm.
 She remembered the times she and Lucille would wait until their Grandpa would leave and then get into his garage and use his vice to crack walnuts.

 Occasionally they did leave the farm in an old spring wagon pulled by horses on grocery shopping day.

-June walked two miles to and from the Beacon School, and then the high school in Oskaloosa, finally finishing her high school diploma at Tracy High School.
+June walked two miles to and from the Beacon School, and then the high school in Oskaloosa.
+She finished her high school career and received her diploma from Tracy High School.

-The November of her senior year, she went to a dance in the little town of Rose Hill with some friends and met Melvin Silvers.
+The November of her senior year, she went to a dance in the little town of Rose Hill with some friends.
+On this night she met Melvin Silvers.
 She wrote in her diary, “M not bad.”
 And of course he got better and better.
 No more other dates for her!
-They were going steady immediately and she received her engagement ring by her birthday in 1941.
-They were married August 1941.
+They were going steady immediately and she received her engagement ring by her birthday, February 21st, in 1941.
+They were married in August 1941.

 They were coming out of a show on Sunday, Dec.
 7, 1941 when they heard the newsboys hollering about Pearl Harbor being bombed.
 That meant moving around a lot and finally a separation when Melvin joined the Army.
 He said good-bye to June, Connie, and Carol, who was still on the way, and left for England.
 June courageously purchased a little home on the Beacon Road and moved her growing family there to set up housekeeping while she waited for his return.

 Melvin came home in November 1945.
 It was on a Wednesday night.
 June was ironing (everything had to be ironed then) and listening to Kay Kyser when she saw the head lights of the taxi come in the drive.
 June saw him jump over the gate and run into the house!
 They moved forward with their married life together.
 Another daughter, Nancy, was born in 1946 and son, Dennis, in 1951.